projectcapsule/capsule-proxy/docs/standalone.md

 # Running capsule-ns-filter for kubectl
 The `capsule-ns-filter` can be deployed in standalone mode, e.g. running as a pod bridging any Kubernetes client to the `kube-apiserver`.
 Use this way to provide access to client-side command line tools like `kubectl` or even client-side dashboards.

-As first option, use an Ingress Controller to expose the `capsule-ns-filter` endpoint or, depending on your environment, expose it with either a `NodePort`, or a `LoadBalancer` service.
+You can use an Ingress Controller to expose the `capsule-ns-filter` endpoint or, depending on your environment, you can expose it with either a `NodePort`, or a `LoadBalancer` service.
 As alternatives, use `HostPort` or `HostNetwork` mode.

 ```
                 +-----------+          +-----------+         +-----------+